radumarias/rfs/README.md

 # Introduction

-I started learning **Rust** few months back and decided to choose an interesting project as a learning one to keep me motivated.
+I started learning **Rust** in March 2024 and decided to choose an interesting project as a learning one to keep me motivated.
 I chosen an **encrypted filesystem**, more like a way to build vaults as encrypted directories.

 Idea originated from the fact that I had a personal directory with some info about work projects, partially private info, not credentials, those I keep in **KeePassXC**.
 That directory I then synced with **Resilio** between multiple devices.
 But I thought how about using **Google Drive** or **Dropbox**, but hey there is private info in there, not ok for them to have access to it.
 So a solution like encrypted directories, keeping the privacy, was appealing.
 So I decided to build one.
 This would be a great learning experience after all.
 And it was indeed.